statisticalbiotechnology/parallelPermutationTest/README.md

 ![alt text](/figures/vector_relatiness.png)

-From the figure above, one realizes that for a fixed k, each adjacent j-element is independent of each other.
+From the figure above, one realizes that for a fixed k, each j-element in that kth row is independent of each other.
 Hence, it's possible to calculate each j element in that row parallelly.
-Furthermore, each consecutive k row is calculated in this manner.
+Furthermore, each k row is consecutively calculated in this manner.

 ![alt text](/figures/how_they_are_parallized.png)